T

 neighborhood

-An iconic entertainment district famous for its dazzling neon lights, elaborate signage (like the Glico Running Man), and an overwhelming array of street food and restaurants.
+Experience the vibrant heart of Osaka's nightlife and food scene.
+Famous for its dazzling neon lights, iconic Glico Running Man sign, and an overwhelming array of street food and restaurants.

-• Try takoyaki and okonomiyaki from street vendors.
+• Try takoyaki (octopus balls) and okonomiyaki (savory pancake) from a street vendor.

 ~90 min